Silvers Neomax Coilovers Review

 This is the Super Low kit, so it will be a much shorter shock design, which is excellent for guys who want to go super low because you no longer have to sag the spring or lose that preload and have a horrible ride.

-They really thought of that, so they shortened it up.
-Taking a look at everything, the spanner wrenches are actually really nice.
+They thought of that, so they shortened it up.
+Taking a look at everything, the spanner wrenches are nice.
 I like these a lot more than a lot of the ones you see on the market.

 So Silvers is just breaking into the North American market.
 Believe it or not, they’ve been around since 1999, and all of their coilovers are custom-built in-house.
 They can make custom applications.
 Whether you drift track or want to go super low, they can care for you.